Why you need house sitting references to succeed

-So, you want to become a professional house sitter and you’re all geared up and ready to get started.
-But… all you keep hearing about is how you need references, experience and credibility.
+So, you want to become a credible, sought after house sitter and you're all geared up and ready to get started.
+But... all you keep hearing about is how you need references and practical house sitting experience.

 Don't let this put you off!

 With a little bit of effort, you can raise your house sitting credibility to a level that will help you become a house sitter and secure more house sits, more often.
 The suggestions in this article will help you become highly recommended time and time again.

 It's like most jobs (and let's be clear, house sitting is a job, albeit a very nice job), you need to show that you can do what's being asked of you.
 For international house sitting, it can be more difficult as there's an exchange of trust that doesn't usually involve any remuneration.

 As a house sitter, you'll be looking after someone's most precious possessions - their homes and their pets.
 So it's no surprise that home owners will want some reassurance that you are trustworthy, reliable, honest, love animals, and won't trash their house or leave them in the lurch at the last minute.

 That's why house sitting references are so important.

 Our experience has shown that genuine accounts detailing how well you do your job of looking after pets and homes are the number one requirement of home owners.
 It doesn't matter how much you big yourself up personally, this will never have the same level of credibility as seeing lots of glowing references from happy clients.

 So how do you get over this initial hurdle and raise the bar as far as credibility is concerned?

 Understand what will make you a great house sitter